Old Thurlstone Views

 2003

-The uniform of the chap top left is not known to me.
+Here is a picture of the congregation in their Sunday best, just six years after the chapel was built.
+The uniform of the chap top-left is not known to me.
 The posters advertise 'Thurlstone Wesleyan Sunday School' and an adult Bible class with the date May 14th 1894.
 An amazingly sharp picture from the nineteenth century.
 There is a small error on the top arch in the old picture as I accidentaly left something on the scanner plate.
 One of my relatives is on the old picture but I've no idea which one.
-My great uncle Alfred Briggs used to be a lay preacher.
+My great uncle Alfred Briggs used to be a lay preacher at this chapel.
+There is also a Primitive Methodist Chapel in Thurlstone near Top o t' Town.
+Methodism always had a strong following in our area.

-I don't have a class list but think that John Briggs (about 7, my 'uncle Jack') and his sister Ruth (about 6) would have been in the picture.
+Looking at 1907, I don't have a class list but think that John Briggs (about 7, 'Uncle Jack') and his sister Ruth Briggs (about 6) would be in the picture.
 Brenda Thewlis has added Ellen Marie Beever (about 6) to the list.
 It's quite poignant to see the empty yard, as most of the children will now have grown old and died.
+As a point of interest, I used to attend an exercise class in the same school hall in 2001 and, on our last day there, I left a good quality scan of the 1907 class in the hall.
+In 2011, I re-discovered that same picture in a school 'Memory Lane' event and ihad been properly framed.
+I was pleased to hear the Head teacher Mrs Charlotte Gibbins say that it had pride of place on a wall above her desk.

 Whitsuntide 1933

-Churches had a much greater attendance in those days and everybody would turn out for the big Whitsuntide parade from Millhouse Green to Penistone.
-Bottom right is a close-up of the posters on the adjacent picture.
-There's bound to be some of my relatives here, but I can't recognise any.
-I suspect that the chap in the bowler hat by the posters could be my 'uncle Jack', John Briggs.
+Churches had a much greater attendance in those days and everybody would turn out for the big Whitsuntide parade from Millhouse Green to Penistone, which I suspect is the fore-runner of Penistone's annual Parade.
+Bottom-right is a close-up of the posters on the adjacent picture.
+Some of my relatives will have been there but I don't recognise any.
+I suspect that the chap in the bowler hat by the posters is my 'Uncle Jack', John Briggs.
 He would have been 33 years old.

 A Personal History